 Hydraulic pumps (#1 on diagram) rapidly pump hydraulic fluid into several accumulators with two separate compartments divided by a piston (#2).
 As the fluid is pumped into one compartment, compressed gas forms in the other.
 When the pressurized fluid is released, it drives several motors (#3) which in turn spin a large winch drum (#4).
 The winch rotates contracting a cable attached to a catch car under the train (#5).
 As the cable contracts, the train is pulled rapidly along the launch track.
 The catch car disengages at the end of the launch track and returns to the station while the train completes the circuit.

 INTAMIN ACCELERATOR COASTER

-The technology utilised on Xcelerator was tweaked so subsequent Intamin Hydraulic Launch Coasters could go higher, faster and include inversions.
+The technology utilized on Xcelerator was tweaked so subsequent Intamin Hydraulic Launch Coasters could go higher, faster and include inversions.
 These tweaked versions have gone on to set the World Records for both height (Kingda Ka at Six Flags Great Adventure in New Jersey, USA) and speed (Formula Rossa at Ferrari World Abu Dhabi).

 INTAMIN WING COASTER

 In 2007 Intamin produced their first Wing Coaster – Furius Baco at PortAventura Park in Spain.
 Although a very popular coaster with extreme acceleration, the wing style seats make for a rather rough ride and the model has not been reproduced.

 The Vekoma versions don’t have the same forces as their Intamin counterparts due to the design, which allows riders to sit atop motorcycles rather than in train cars.
 However, due to the exposed nature of the motorcycle trains, the Vekomas feel just as forceful as the Intamins.